Broken Blade: The Empire of Orlando

 A merchant and engineer who provides and assists Sigyn in making the Quartz armor and weapon for Rygart's Delphine during the sixth movie.

 Media

 Manga

 Written and illustrated by Yunosuke Yoshinaga, Broken Blade has been serialized by Flex Comix in the shōnen web manga anthologies Shōnen Blood in October and November 2006 issues and FlexComix Blood from January 1, 2007, to February 8, 2012, before moving to the seinen manga anthology Comic Meteo, where it was serialized from July 25, 2012, to October 2022.
 The series' individual chapters were collected into 20 tankōbon volumes.

 The manga was previously licensed in North America by CMX, who released three volumes before shutting down.
+In September 2026, Titan Comics announced that it had licensed the series for English publication, with the first volume set to release in December.